Asoke26/Simpli-Squared/README.md

 System requires a restart to re-initialize these variables.

 Note :
-Schema with referential integrity can be found here.
-Data should be inserted following dependency.
+In experiemnts, we use imdb schema with referential integrity which can be found here.
+Data should be inserted following dependency matric.
 https://github.com/Asoke26/Simpli-Squared/blob/main/join-order-benchmark/schema-with-referential-integrity.sql